 - Accelerate the use of patient derived cancer models as functional diagnostic assays for sensitivity testing in clinical trials and validated clinical indications.

 - Develop relationships with industry to access and assess new technologies to develop, characterize, and test patient derived cancer models (and make these technologies available to Dana-Farber investigators).

 Senior Animal Technologist

 Clinical Research Coordinator

-To request services, view a list of services, or generate a quote, email Kin-Hoe Chow, PhD, at email@example.com or call him at 617-632-3641.
+To request services, view a list of services, or generate a quote, visit our iLabs page, or contact Kin-Hoe Chow, PhD, at firstname.lastname@example.org or 617-632-3641.